 The following options are available:

-- JEOL (SUN) requires two files for each map: ‘XX.cnd’ and ‘XX_map.txt’, and two files for each dataset of spot analyses: ‘summary.txt’ and ‘stage.txt’
+• JEOL (SUN) requires two files for each map: ‘XX.cnd’ and ‘XX_map.txt’, and two files for each set of spot analyses: ‘summary.txt’ and ‘stage.txt’

-- JEOL (WINDOWS) requires two files for each map: ‘data00X.cnd’ and ‘data00X.csv’, and a single file for each dataset of spot analyses: ‘summary.csv’
+• JEOL (WINDOWS) requires two files for each map: ‘data00X.cnd’ and ‘data00X.csv’, and a single file for each set of spot analyses: ‘summary.csv’

-- CAMECA requires a single file for each map: ‘XXXX.txt’, and a single file for each dataset of spot analyses: ‘YYY.csv’
+• CAMECA requires one file for each map: ‘XXXX.txt’, and a single file for each set of spot analyses: ‘YYY.csv’

 Destination folder

-After selecting the data format, press the button Set a destination folder and select an empty folder for saving the data in a comptatible format.
+After selecting the data format, press the Set a destination folder button and select an empty folder to save the data in a compatible format.
 This folder must be empty and existing data will be deleted!

 Import Maps

-After selecting the destination folder, press the button Import Maps to select the folder containing the map files.
-XMapTools will convert all maps available in this folder.
+After selecting the destination folder, press the Import Maps button to select the folder containing the map files.
+XMapTools will convert all the maps available in this folder.

 Import spot analyses (internal standards)